 Details of the General Synod Representatives for this diocese can be found here.

-Elections are currently underway for the 2021-2026 quinquennium and further information can be found here.
+Elections are now complete for the 2021-2026 quinquennium and the results can be found here.

 Find more about General Synod on the Church of England website including agendas and papers.

 Reports from debates as they happen from the Church of England Media Centre